yemikush5000/search-solution/README.md

-clone the code from the repo and cd to the directory run the command - inside where the files index.js is in the project node index.js this will render the homep age with an input and a button to submit yur search functionality.
+clone the code from the repo and cd to the directory run the command - inside where the files index.js is in the project node index.js this will render the homepage with an input and a button to submit your search functionality.

 Secondly the Appliocation has a C# code which I'm working on as it's not my native language so I decided to have it written in a language as nodejs before translating it to C#